-Research suggests that capsaicin — an ingredient found in hot peppers like jalapenos and habaneros — can increase metabolic rate.
+Research suggests that capsaicin — an ingredient in hot peppers like jalapenos and habaneros — can increase metabolic rate.
 Capsaicin activates receptors located in the hypothalamus, which stimulates heat generation.
-This means that eating spicy foods could lead to increased calorie burning during digestion.
+Eating spicy foods could lead to increased calorie burning during digestion.

-It’s not clear why spicy foods cause this effect, but one theory suggests that capsaicin activates heat receptors near the stomach.
+It’s not clear why spicy foods have this effect, but one theory is that capsaicin turns on heat receptors near the stomach.
 Activating these receptors triggers nerve impulses that send messages to your brain, telling it to stop eating.

 Chromium is found naturally in many vegetables and fruits, including potatoes, beans, broccoli, cauliflower, spinach, mushrooms, tomatoes, avocados, almonds, cashews, peas, lentils, oats, bananas, oranges, strawberries, peaches, and apricots.
 Some experts recommend chromium picolinate for its role in regulating glucose metabolism.

 A recent review article suggests that chromium picolinate supplementation improves insulin sensitivity.
-Insulin resistance occurs when too little insulin reaches target tissue, resulting in increased blood sugar levels.
+Insulin resistance happens when the target tissue doesn’t get enough insulin, which raises the blood sugar level.
 People who have type 2 diabetes tend to develop insulin resistance.

-Caffeine stimulates your central nervous system causing your heart rate to rise and adrenaline flow throughout your body.
+Caffeine stimulates your central nervous system causing your heart rate to rise and adrenaline to flow throughout your body.
 This can make it easier to burn calories as well as fat.
-It’s a great way to get moving if you don’t want to go all out with an intense workout session.
+It’s a great way to get moving if you don’t want to go all out with an intense workout.

-Zinc helps regulate thyroid hormone activity which plays a crucial role in maintaining metabolic rates.
+Zinc helps regulate thyroid hormone activity, which is crucial in maintaining metabolic rates.
 The mineral supports healthy immune responses and assists in wound healing.

 Magnesium deficiency is common among overweight women because they often have inadequate dietary intake or poor absorption due to excessive sweating during physical exertion.
 Low magnesium levels result in lower calorie-burning capacity.